 Ancient Wu: Santa Monica Airport, Hangar 6, asshole!

 - Stealth-Based Mission: The least common of the mission types has Nick sneaking very quietly through a short level.
-You can perform non-lethal takedowns, lethal Neck Snaps (for Bad points) and have an emergency dart gun with only three shots.
+You can perform non-lethal takedowns, perform lethal Neck Snaps (for Bad Points), and have an emergency dart gun on hand with only three shots.